tambapps/fourier-transform-library/README.md

 This is a library for computing 1-2 dimensional Fourier Transform.
 It was written with Java 7

-You can use import it with maven.
+You can import it with maven.

 ```xml
 <dependency>